Secondary implementation of interactive engagement teaching techniques: Choices and challenges in a Gulf Arab context: UAE Context

-Major political and economic changes in the MENA region often initiate or come in tandem with large-scale educational reforms \cite{worldbank2008} (see Refs.\cite{heard2005,davi2008} for further review).
-Education in the lower Gulf coast of the Arabian Peninsula is no exception and has undergone several rapid changes in recent history, first with the pearling industry boom of the late 19th century, with that industry's collapse during the Great Depression and the World Wars, and with the discovery of oil in the middle of the 20th century.
-Prior to the arrival of European colonial empires, the regional economy was mostly subsistence and did not permit the labor specialization necessary for formal education.
-Rather, in small, informal gatherings a \emph{mutawwa'a,} a respected community elder who was often the worship leader of the local mosque, would lead neighborhood boys in Islamic religious oral recitations and teach general wisdom for life.

-During the middle decades of the 19th century, the British Empire entered into trade and security agreements with the coastal sheikhdoms in an effort to secure sea lanes to India.
-These {}``Trucial States'' brought peace and, combined with warm, shallow seas, a commercial pearling boom that in turn funded the first formal schools.
-Tragically, the truce agreements that brought prosperity also forbade Gulf Arab merchants from trading pearls outside imperial markets.
-In the 1920's and 30's, when Europe was hit by depression and war and Japan introduced cultivated pearls, the Gulf pearling industry collapsed completely and formal schooling all but disappeared.
-The ensuing hardships and lack of access to education persisted even after the discovery of oil in the Trucial States territory in October, 1969.
+Major political and economic changes in the Middle East and North Africa (MENA) region often initiate or come in tandem with large-scale educational reforms \cite{worldbank2008}.
+See Refs.\cite{heard2005,davi2008} for further review.
+Education in the lower Gulf coast of the Arabian Peninsula is no exception and has undergone several rapid changes in recent history.
+Prior to the 16th century, the lower Gulf coast's economy was mostly subsistence and did not permit the labor specialization necessary for widespread, formal education of the general public.
+During the middle decades of the 19th century, however the first formal schools appeared, funded by a boom in commercial pearling revenues.
+When that industry collapsed during the Great Depression, large-scale, domestic formal schooling mostly disappeared as well.
+The ensuing hardships and lack of broad access to education persisted even after the discovery of oil in the Trucial States territory in October, 1969.